fengnzl/learnDemo/README.md

 It's the demo for articles from [mqyqingfeng's blog](https://github.com/mqyqingfeng/Blog),all the documents accrossponding the article can be found there.

+### deep-js-foundations-v2

+This is the completed challenges from lessons named [deep-js-foundations-v2]( https://frontendmasters.com/courses/deep-javascript-v3 )  from frontendmasters.

+1. types-exercises are the exercises and solutions about Types one of the three pillars of JavaScript: https://github.com/recoveryMonster/learnDemo/blob/master/js/deep-js-foundations-v2-exercises/types-exercises

 ## thirdLibraries

 Just for recording some libraries when i first use in the project.